-The 2013 Commercial Motor Vehicle Fact Sheet from the Federal Motor Carrier Safety Administration (FMCSA) indicates that in 2011, there were 3757 deaths and 88,000 injuries resulting from large truck crashes.
+The 2018 Commercial Motor Vehicle Fact Sheet from the Federal Motor Carrier Safety Administration (FMCSA) indicates that in 2017, there were 37,133 deaths from auto accidents overall, 5,005 of those deaths resulted from truck and bus accidents. injuries resulting from large truck crashes.
 These numbers reflect an increase over 2010, which in turn increased over 2009.
 In short, there is an upward trend in large truck crashes with consequent increases in injuries and deaths.

 There are numerous causes for truck accidents.
 There are several that are commonly involved such as driving too fast, prescription and over the counter drug use, brake failure and so on.
 There are often overlapping causes.
 One contributing factor that is seen in a high number of truck accidents is driver fatigue.